How to Replace Your Serpentine Belt

 Install the new belt

-Replacing the serpentine belt is as simple as threading it into position and releasing the tensioner.
+Replacing the serpentine belt is as simple as threading it into position, cranking the tensioner and slipping the belt over the tensioner pulley, or nearest pulley up top.
 Belt tensioners are mostly spring tension.
 Once installed, the spring retains pressure to the belt.
-Use a torque wrench to give the tensioner the right level of tightness, and then let the engine idle for at least 60 seconds as you make sure the serpentine belt is working correctly.
+Once on, make sure the belt is completely on and centered on each pulley very carefully.
+Then, start the engine.
+Let the engine idle for at least 60 seconds as you make sure the serpentine belt is working correctly.
 Replace any other parts or coverings you’ve removed before taking your vehicle for a spin.
 A serpentine belt replacement is an essential part of routine auto maintenance, but it doesn’t have to be difficult.
 Get the parts you need from AutoZone.

 Why is My Engine Squealing?